willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### Bluetooth best practices

-Motion Controllers use the same Bluetooth technology found in many consumer devices.
-Motion Controllers are designed to work with Bluetooth capability included in any recent PC.
+Motion Controllers use the same Bluetooth technology found in many consumer devices and are designed to work with the Bluetooth capability included in any recent PC.

 First verify that your PC has a Bluetooth radio.
 If the device passed the Mixed Reality Compatibility Checker then it should.
 Right click on the Windows Start Menu and select Device Manager.
 Expand the Bluetooth section and look for an adapter.
 If your PC doesn’t have Bluetooth, one recommended dongle is the [Plugable USB Bluetooth 4.0 Low Energy Micro Adapter](https://www.amazon.com/Plugable-Bluetooth-Adapter-Raspberry-Compatible/dp/B009ZIILLI/ref=sr-1-1?ie=UTF8&qid=1490148230&sr=8-1&keywords=plugable+broadcom).\
 ![Screenshot of an Example Device Manager.
 The Adapter is the Bluetooth radio.](images/devicemanagerbtadapterpic.png)

-If your computer has Bluetooth already, but you are still having problems with the Motion Controllers, consider replacing your Bluetooth radio with the Plugable external Bluetooth Adapter plugged into USB.
+If your computer has Bluetooth but you are still having problems with the Motion Controllers, consider replacing your Bluetooth radio with the Plugable external Bluetooth Adapter plugged into USB.

-**Note**: you can only have one Bluetooth radio adapter active at a time. if you plug in an external radio in addition to an existing radio you need to disable your existing Bluetooth radio in Device Manager (right click on the adapter and click Disable Device) and un-pair / re-pair all of your previous Bluetooth devices.
+**Note**: you can only have one Bluetooth radio adapter active at a time. if you plug in an external radio in addition to an existing radio you need to disable your existing Bluetooth radio in Device Manager (right click on the adapter and select Disable Device) and un-pair / re-pair all of your previous Bluetooth devices.

-Motion Controllers should work with other Bluetooth keyboards, mice and game controllers, but the experience will vary depending on the model of keyboard, mouse or game controller you use.
+Motion Controllers should work with other Bluetooth keyboards, mice, and game controllers, but the experience will vary depending on the model of keyboard, mouse, or game controller you use.

-* If you're using a USB Bluetooth Adapter:
-  * Please ensure the USB Bluetooth Adapter is connected to a USB 2.0 port (black and doesn’t say SS) if available
+* If you're using a USB Bluetooth Adapter, connect it to a USB 2.0 port (black and doesn’t say SS), if available.
+The port should be physically separated from:
-  * Please plug the USB Bluetooth Adapter into a port that is physically separated from:
-    - the HMD USB connector,
+    - the HMD USB connector
-    - flash drives,
+    - flash drives
-    - hard drives,
+    - hard drives
-    - or wireless USB receivers like those for keyboards/mice.
-    - Plugging the USB Bluetooth Adapter into the opposite side of the computer as far as possible from these other connectors is ideal.
+    - wireless USB receivers like those for keyboards/mice Plugging the USB Bluetooth Adapter into the opposite side of the computer as far as possible from these other connectors is ideal.

-* Do not install any 3rd party software.
+* Do not install any third party software.
 * Close the Bluetooth settings window if it's open.
 Leaving it open in the background means that a lot of extra calls are made to the Bluetooth protocol.
 * Disable "Show notification to connect using Swift Pair" setting under Bluetooth & other devices, this will reduce host radio scanning activity.
 * If you are using an internal Bluetooth card, please ensure you are using an external Bluetooth antenna.